Sports in the Las Vegas metropolitan area: National Football League

 Allegiant Stadium, home of the Las Vegas Raiders and UNLV Rebels football team.

 Las Vegas is home to the Las Vegas Raiders of the National Football League (NFL).
 The Raiders are controlled by principal owner and managing general partner Mark Davis and began play in Las Vegas in 2020.
 On March 27, 2017, NFL owners voted 31–1 to approve the Oakland Raiders' move to Las Vegas, though the team continued to play at the Oakland Coliseum in Oakland, California until their new stadium, Allegiant Stadium, was built in time for the 2020 NFL season.

 Prior to the Raiders, professional football had been attempted three times in the area.
 The first two attempts, the XFL's Las Vegas Outlaws and the Canadian Football League's Las Vegas Posse, were unsuccessful, with both teams folding after only one season of play.
 The XFL folded outright, while the Posse were a failure at the box office, part of the CFL's failed U.S. expansion attempt.
 A third attempt at professional football was begun in the fall of 2009 with the United Football League's Las Vegas Locomotives; however, the franchise and the league folded in 2012.
 The Locomotives played in the league's first three championship games, winning the first two in 2009 and 2010.
 The first professional football game ever held in Las Vegas was an American Football League preseason contest between the Raiders and Houston Oilers at Cashman Field in 1964.

-Allegiant Stadium hosted Super Bowl LVIII with the Kansas City Chiefs beating the San Francisco 49ers 25-22 in 2024.
-Las Vegas is currently negotiating with the NFL to host Super Bowl LXIII in 2029.
+Allegiant Stadium hosted Super Bowl LVIII in 2024, with the Kansas City Chiefs beating the San Francisco 49ers 25-22 in overtime.
+Super Bowl LXIII will be hosted there in 2029.